 So skip the balloon breads, the white breads and the multigrain, soy-enriched breads and choose something that offers better nourishment and flavor.
 All grains (plus nuts, seeds and pulses) need to be prepared in a way that deactivates naturally present antinutrients which bind up minerals, preventing your body from fully absorbing them.

 Sprouting, soaking and sourdough fermentation all help to mitigate the effects of those antinutrients, deactivating them to a certain degree and making the full complement of minerals available to your body.
 If you’re not prepared to, interested in, or equipped to do this at home, do yourself a favor and buy real sourdough bread.
+If you don’t have a bakery nearby with real sourdough bread and don’t care to make it yourself, you can purchase naturally leavened sprouted grain breads online.

 Skip salad dressing and use oil and vinegar (or oil and lemon juice).